-- The new first aid guidelines for severe bleeding … Gain hands-on training by practicing applying tourniquets, compression dressings and receive a severe bleeding protocol for your practice
+- The new first aid guidelines for severe bleeding … Recognize strategies to Stop the Bleed-review practices to apply tourniquets, compression dressings and receive a severe bleeding protocol for your practice

-- Proven ways to be alert to long haul symptoms in students who have had COVID-19
+- Reproven ways to be alert to long haul symptoms in students who have had COVID-19

 - The current recommendations from EMS1, Allergy and Asthma Network, Stop the Bleed, NCLEX trainings and more

-- Auscultation skills in breath sounds and the acute abdomen … A review and what’s new in assessing common medical conditions which could become emergent
+- Auscultation skills to assess respiratory emergencies … A review and what’s new in assessing common medical conditions which could become emergent

 - Effective ways to support students with mental health concerns … Elicit information to determine response … Interview with questions that involve student participation and timely interventions